-Tools Description Image Open Space Preservation Open space preservation retains areas of existing open and green space by prioritizing infill and redevelopment over greenfield development.
-Wooded areas, riparian zones and areas otherwise less suitable for development should be preserved, wherever feasible.
+Tools Description Image pen Space Open space preservation retains areas of reservation existing open and green space by prioritizing infill and redevelopment over greenfield development.
+Wooded areas, riparian zones The second secon and areas otherwise less suitable for The second secon development should be preserved, wherever THE PARTY OF THE P feasible.
+A WALL OF DETACK AND LEFT